 Receive training to be a psychedelic psychotherapist:

 Learn how MDMA works within the brain during psychotherapy sessions and why this technique is being studied to treat many different mental health conditions.
+Learn more about MDMA in our substance guide.

 3. Work in a Ketamine Clinic